hdShang/arxiv-daily/docs/cs-LG/2025-05-26/papers/250519770v2-understanding-the-performance-gap-in-preference-learning-a-dichotomy.md

 ---
 layout: default
-title: Understanding the Performance Gap in Preference Learning: A Dichotomy of RLHF and DPO
+title: "Understanding the Performance Gap in Preference Learning: A Dichotomy of RLHF and DPO"
 ---

 # Understanding the Performance Gap in Preference Learning: A Dichotomy of RLHF and DPO